 2. Engineering, Design and Construction.
 The HPL Facilities shall be designed, installed, and constructed by HPL or its designee in accordance with Engineering Standards as adopted by Enron Operations Corp., as the same may be amended or supplemented from time to time (the “Standards”).
 The RNP Facilities shall be designed, installed and constructed by RNP or its designee in accordance with sound and prudent natural gas industry practice.
 The HPL Operated Facilities shall be designed, installed and constructed by RNP or its designee in accordance with the Standards and with sound and prudent natural gas industry practice.
 Prior to the commencement of construction, RNP shall submit all construction, material and equipment drawings and specifications to HPL for HPL’s approval which shall not be unreasonably withheld.
 HPL shall review such drawings and specifications within twenty (20) days of receipt thereof.
 The Parties may conduct onsite inspections of the other Party's portion of the Interconnect during and after construction.
 Upon request by a Party, the other Party shall provide the following: (i) the welder’s test for buttwelds and branch welds; (ii) the fabrication and radiographic inspection; (iii) hydrostatic testing documentation; (iv) OPP documentation, as applicable; and (v) as-built drawings and information.
 The Parties shall arrange a mutually agreeable schedule for the tie-in of the Interconnect with the HPL Pipeline and the RNP Plant.

 3. Reimbursement of Costs.
 RNP shall reimburse HPL for all reasonable and documented direct and indirect costs, including income tax gross-up, associated with the design, installation, procurement, and construction of the HPL Facilities.
 HPL shall invoice RNP for such costs and RNP shall pay such invoice within 15 days of RNP’s receipt thereof.
-RNP shall be responsible for all direct and indirect costs including income tax gross-up, associated with the design, installation, procurement, and construction of the RNP Facilities and HPL Operated Facilities.
+RNP shall be responsible for all direct and indirect costs, associated with the design, installation, procurement, and construction of the RNP Facilities and HPL Operated Facilities.
 Additionally, RNP shall pay HPL a meter operation fee of $500.00 per month (the "Meter Fee") for each month during the term hereof that RNP flows less than 150,000 MMBTU through the Interconnect for such month.
 If at any time the meter is changed to allow for bi-directional flow through the Interconnect such change shall be at RNP's sole cost and expense.

 4. Easements and Permits.
 RNP shall obtain, at their sole cost and expense all clearances, permits, licenses, authorizations, easements and other land rights that may be needed for the construction, installation, maintenance, and operation of the RNP Facilities, the HPL Operated Facilities and the HPL Facilities.
 The Parties and/or their designees shall have access to each other's facilities at all reasonable times.